mmig/mmir-plugin-speech-nuance/README.md

 ## INSTALLATION

-It is *recommended* to create a local copy of the plugin/repository and place your resources and credentials for Dragon Mobile SDK there (i.e. not the installation directly from the GIT repository).
+It is *recommended* to install the plugin/repository from the GIT repository.

-See the section below for installing [from a local copy of the repository](#from-local-copy-of-the-repository-recommended) and the section about the [Nuance libraries and credentials](#nuance-libraries-and-credentials).
+Alternatively, the plugin can be installed unsing local resources for the Dragon Mobile SpeechKit, see the section below for installing [from a local copy of the repository](#from-local-copy-of-the-repository) and the section about the [Nuance libraries and credentials](#nuance-libraries-and-credentials).